 Domain name Name that identifies the internal LDAP directory when several directories are defined on the firewall.
 In a configuration containing multiple directories, this name will be needed in addition to the user's login for authentication (login@domain_name).
 You are therefore strongly advised to enter a DNS domain name in this field.
 Server Select an object corresponding to your LDAP server from the drop-down list.
 This object must be created prior to this step and must reference the IP address of your LDAP server.
 Port Enter the listening port of your LDAP server.
 The default port is: 389.
 Root domain (Base DN) Enter the root domain (DN) of your directory.
 The DN represents the name of an entry, in the form of a path to it, from the top to the bottom of the tree structure.
-EXAMPLE The AD device is "common acres" as the Deat device (Deat DN) is
+EXAMPLE The AD domain is "company.com", so the Root domain (Base DN) is